-Under Saskatchewan tenancy law, both the landlord and tenant have certain rights and obligations under the lease.
+Under Saskatchewan tenancy law, both landlords and tenants have certain rights and obligations under the rental contract.
 These rights and obligations are highlighted under both the Residential Tenancies Act of 2006 and the Residential Tenancies Regulations of 2007.

-It goes without saying that, as a landlord, understanding this law is key to running a successful investment.
-Among other things, it’ll help you avoid issues with your tenant as well as run-ins with the relevant authorities.
+It goes without saying that, as a landlord, understanding this law is key to running a successful investment property.
+Among other things, it’ll help you avoid issues with your tenant as well as run-ins with the office of residential tenancies.

 What are some of the basic Saskatchewan Rental Laws?

-Is your agreement fixed term or short term?
+Is your rent contract fixed term or short term?
 If it’s the former and runs for at least 3 months, then a written lease is a must.
-However, the opposite is true for rental agreements running less than 3 months.
+However, the opposite is true for any rental agreement running less than 3 months.

 But regardless of whether you have a short- or long-term lease, your Saskatchewan tenancy agreement must adhere to the law.
 If it contradicts or changes a provision in the Residential Tenancies Act, it’ll become illegal.